Sometimes You Need Tough Love: Staying Positive With A Chronic Illness

 My pain was all consuming physically, but I struggled a lot with the emotional and mental aspect of being in pain all the time.
 I’d gone from being fairly healthy to suddenly being told I was sick, with no cure, for the rest of my life.
 That’s a horrible reality to be faced with and I don’t blame anyone for negativity in that situation.
 When I had to see a therapist in early 2016 for depression, I wasn’t ashamed.
 I think it would be strange not to be depressed after such a life altering diagnosis.

 I remember being in a really bad place.
 I had no energy to move.
-I didn’t want to kill myself – I have never had suicidal thoughts – but I’m sure had I had any more energy then I might have been thinking about it.
+I didn’t want to kill myself – I have never had any specifically suicidal thoughts – but I’m sure had I had any more energy then I might have been thinking about it.
 When I look back, I can remember exactly how I felt.
 I can remember exactly what I was thinking.

 And then along came my wake up call.

-I must have been hard work for my boyfriend (now fiance) at the time.
+I must have been hard work for my boyfriend (now husband) at the time.
 He made me soft foods, ran to the chemist and the doctors for me, took me to all my appointments, tidied the house, did the washing and literally took care of everything around the house and me for months on end.

 I remember him standing over me in bed, where I was curled up, probably hadn’t moved in a couple of days over the weekend, giving me a massive telling off.
 In fact, I think telling off is putting it a bit lightly.
-I got shouted at.
 That is the single reason I am like I am today.
 That’s the reason I survive like I do.
 That’s the reason I get on with it so well.

 I would have been happy to lie in bed forever.